guyleonard/evomics_2017/README.md

 Usually I would start with a base AMI (e.g. BioLinux or Ubuntu) and as I got the lists of programs, dependencies and software packages from the Faculty I would install them.
 I would also set up a range of other things, including:
  * [MATE Desktop Environment](http://mate-desktop.com/) - this is the default in Ubuntu anyway but needs to be instaled on the server version.
  * [X2Go](http://wiki.x2go.org/doku.php) - Remote Desktop software which allows a graphical connection to the AMI much like NoMachine.
+ * A stunning Workshop on Genomics desktop background.
  * Password enabled SSH Login and X-Forwarding
  * VNC & XRDP - last resort remote desktop interfaces for inevitable student laptop issues with X2Go.
  * other repositories and updates